StrangeBeeCorp/docs/docs/thehive/operations/monitoring.md

 4. Restart TheHive to apply the changes.

-Let's verify that everything is working.
+Verify that everything is working.
 Open your browser and navigate to `http://<thehive_hostname>:9095/metrics`.
 You should see a page full of metrics in Prometheus format.

 ## Step 2: Connect Prometheus to TheHive

-Now we'll configure Prometheus to collect these metrics from TheHive.
+Now configure Prometheus to collect these metrics from TheHive.

 1. Locate and open your `prometheus.yml` configuration file.